DeepanshuRanolia/Optical-Signal-Path-Optimization/README.md

 🔴 Red → fully used

-You can free slots or reset the graph anytime.
+Options to free slots or reset the graph.

-⚙️ Configuration
-Spectrum Slots: 80 (default)

-Wavelengths: 4

-Adjustable from constants in the code:

-python
-Copy
-Edit
-NUM_SPECTRUM_SLOTS = 80
-NUM_WAVELENGTHS = 4
+---
-📊 Algorithms Used
+##📊 Algorithms Used

-Dijkstra's Algorithm – for shortest weighted path.
+Dijkstra's Algorithm: Classic shortest path finder for weighted graphs.

-A* Search Algorithm – with a hash-based heuristic.
+A* Search Algorithm: Heuristic-driven pathfinding.

-📚 References
-WDM Technology – Wikipedia

-NetworkX Documentation

-Dijkstra’s Algorithm – GeeksforGeeks

-A* Algorithm – GeeksforGeeks
+Each run displays:

+Path found

+Time taken

+Whether slot allocation was successful